 The Current Situation

 In spite of reducing resources, local authorities have continued to carry out surveys of their conservation areas.
-Surveys have now been completed for almost 8,200 (83%) conservation areas across the country.
+Surveys have now been completed for over 8,200 (83%) conservation areas across the country.
 This has helped English Heritage to gain a clear picture of how these important places and areas are sustaining themselves.

 The Continuing Challenge